 Meaning of the Veil and African American Identity.
 (H) In The Souls of Black Folk (1903), the African American writer W.E.B.
-Du Bois introduces two concepts-the "veil" and "double-consciousness"to explain the black experience in America.
+Du Bois introduces two concepts-the "veil" and "double-consciousness" to explain the black experience in America.
 This course, which covers African American literature from Reconstruction to the Harlem Renaissance, the Black Aesthetic/Black Power movement and beyond, will examine the recurrence of the veil metaphor (and its synonyms) generally and engage Du Bois's formulation of the concept specifically in the cultural and historical contexts that frame this period's literature.
 We will explore how writers (Paul Laurence Dunbar, Langston Hughes, Zora Neale Hurston, Ralph Ellison, Toni Morrison, etc.) engage topics (race, gender, music, identity, etc.) that reinforce, expand and/or complicate Du Bois's metaphor.
 Same as AMS/ENG/WGS 257.
-Bernard 281.
+Bernard 267.
+Peoples and Cultures of Africa.
+(NW) (S) (WP) Social and historical practices of various African cultures, with a special emphasis on sub-Saharan groups.
+Topics considered will include the intersections between political economy, performances, religion, art, and popular media on the continent.
+Prerequisite: ANT 100.
+Same as ANT 267.
+Amoah, Chalifoux 281.
 Political Economy of Africa.
 (NW) (S) (WP) A broad introduction to economic and social conditions in Africa and the factors that influence economic development in the region, power structures and processes of change.
 Historical analysis of pre-colonial systems of production and exchange and modifications introduced during the European colonial period.
 Examination of major current issues such as food production, external debt and the role of the state.
 Reflection on the question of 'development.'
 Prerequisites: ECO 100 and 103, or permission of instructor.
 Same as ECO 281.
 Zein-Elabdin 283 B. African Drumming.